Francis Craig

 Francis Craig (September 10, 1900 – November 19, 1966) was an American songwriter, honky tonk piano player, and leader of a Nashville dance band.
 His works included "Dynamite" and "Near You", the latter being the first Billboard #1 hit out of Nashville.

 Early years

 A Methodist minister's son, Craig was born in Dickson, Tennessee, United States.
-He studied mathematics and political science at Vanderbilt University, Nashville.
-"Dynamite", now the official fight song of Vanderbilt University, was written by Craig in 1938 a week prior to a Vanderbilt/University of Tennessee football game.
+Craig attended Hume-Fogg High School, where he formed an instrumental duo with fellow piano prodigy Beasley Smith.
+They both attended Vanderbilt University, where they were roommates.
+While at Vanderbilt, Craig studied mathematics and political science, "Dynamite", now the official fight song of Vanderbilt University, was written by Craig in 1938 a week prior to a Vanderbilt/University of Tennessee football game.
 It is played mainly at football games, basketball games, and at other Commodore sports events.

 While he was at Vanderbilt, Craig formed an orchestra, the Vanderbilt Jazz Band.
 When the university's chancellor told Craig he would have to change the name of the group, disband it, or leave Vanderbilt, he dropped out and changed the orchestra's name.